The Nintendo Switch 2 requires microSD Express cards for storage expansion due to its need for faster data transfer speeds.

 Is It Your Primary Console?

 Also, what you will need all depends heavily on whether the Switch 2 is your only console.
-I mostly play on PC and Xbox, and would only use a Switch for select Nintendo games, such as Zelda, Smash Bros., and Mario Kart, so that I wouldn’t need much more than 512GB total or less.
+I mostly play on PC and Xbox, and would only use a Switch for select Nintendo games, such as Zelda, Smash Bros., and Mario Kart, so that I wouldn’t need much more than 512GB total.
 I could honestly probably get by just on internal storage until Nintendo starts releasing titles that require more space.

 Summary on what size card to buy: